PoutineSyropErable/config_zsh/readme.md

 Also: check ./install_commands.sh, but don't really execute it.
 Maybe executing it will work, you'll most likely have to copy and paste it's content one line at a time.
 Like you shouldn't trust stuff you found online

+In fact, check every file before you run unless you personally know me